 2. Damages property of another person in an amount exceeding two hundred fifty dollars.

 Remember that a criminal mischief charge can have potentially serious consequences, especially without the help of a Hempstead criminal defense lawyer.
-If you or a loved one have been charged with criminal mischief, schedule a free, no obligation consultation with a criminal defense attorney as soon as possible.
+If you or a loved one have been charged with criminal mischief, schedule a no-obligation case evaluation with a criminal defense attorney as soon as possible.
 You don’t want to run the risk of facing the most serious penalties possible for this charge.

 Is Third Degree Criminal Mischief A Felony?